AeloveRim/TahrovinGrit/README.md

 When trading, consider which merchants to buy from and sell to.
 - Specialists (blacksmiths, alchemists, court mages) will have better prices than generalist shops.
 - Merchants will offer you discounts if you belong to the same guild, and further discounts if you are guild leader.
+You will also receive another discount if you are Thane of the city.
 - In big cities like Windhelm or Solitude, you will sell for more but also have to buy for more.
 The reverse is true in small towns like Riverwood.
 - You will have better prices with merchants of the same race, while merchants of hostile races (such as an argonian and a dunmer, or an altmer and a stormcloak nord) will have worse prices.
 - You will have better prices if the merchant is on friendly terms with you, which can usually be accomplished by completing a task for them.
 This will also override the "racism" factor entirely.